All Episodes

 Why don't we build up better instead of back?

-I'm more concerned about all of the things that we're talking about, which essentially is designed to destroy the economy, destroy the functional democracy we have so that it's a scorched earth philosophy to build and reconstruct with a new philosophical structure to meet.
+I'm more concerned about all of the things that we're talking about, which essentially is designed to destroy the economy, destroy the functional democracy we have, so that it's a scorched earth philosophy to build and reconstruct it with a new philosophical structure to meet.

-I'm reading articles that that Joe Manchin came back from vacation is is now back in negotiations with the White House over this.
+I'm reading articles that Joe Manchin came back from vacation and is now back in negotiations with the White House over this.

-You would think that Joe Manchin would stay in strong knowing the impact it's having, the negative impact it's having on inflation.
+You would think that Joe Manchin would stand strong knowing the impact it's having, the negative impact it's having on inflation.

-I don't know what where Joe Manchin's head is at here.
+I don't know where Joe Manchin's head is at here.

 He made the right decision before Christmas, but I'm sure the pressure is going to be enormous on him.